 6. Record inventory you receive.

 Entering inventory into your system the same day you receive it keeps your system up-to-date, giving you a more accurate look at your stock.
 If you don't do this, your staff may lose sales, telling customers you're out of stock when in fact, an item just hasn't been entered into the system yet.
 Or, if your staff knows items are in stock and sell them, invoicing may be delayed if your system isn't set up to allow negative inventory counts.
+Check out our full reviews on the best inventory management software.

 7. Invoice your clients.